-FACTORS YES NO COMMENTS COMPLIANCE OFFICER AND COMMITTEE Does the compliance program have a clear, well-crafted mission?
-Does the compliance program have sufficient resources (staff budget), training, authority and autonomy to carry out its mission?
-Is the relationship between the compliance function and general coursel function appropriate to achieve the purpose of each?
-Is there an active compliance committee, comprised of trained representatives of each relevant function department as well as senior management?
-Are adhoc groups or task forces assigned to carry out special missions, such as conducting an investigation or evaluating a proposed enhancement to the compliance program?
-Does the compliance officer have direct access to the governing body, the Director, all serior management, and legal course!?
-1
+FACTORS YES NO COMMENTS COMPLIANCE OFFICER AND COMMITTEE Does the compliance program have a clear, well-crafted mission m? 🗆 Doe the compliance program line sufficient resources (staff) raining, authority and autonomy to carry out its mission? rudget), is the relationship between the compliance function and general function appropriate to achieve the purpose of each? i counsel Is there an active compliance committee, comprised of toxined representatives of each relevant function department as well as management?
+Are ad hoc groups or task force assigned to carry out special re such as conducting an investigation or evaluating a proposed enhancement to the compliance program? nissions, Does the compliance officer have direct access to the governing Director, all senior management, and legal coursel? gbody; the